Why A Co-Op?

 Yikes Tikes!
 Parent Co-Op Requirements

 - Each member family must spend 25% of their child’s monthly enrolled time working in the classroom.
-The worker can be a parent, legal guardian, aunt, uncle, grandparent, or adult sibling or cousin.
-We cannot accept godparents, family friends, or nannies.
+The classroom worker may be a parent, a grandparent, an aunt or uncle, or an adult sibling (over 18).

 - Each family member who works in the classroom must have a current TB test.